akeneo/pim-api-docs/content/concepts/target-market-settings.md

 # Target market settings

 Product information enriched in the PIM is meant to be distributed over your channels.
-Otherwise gathering so many information into one single source of truth would be quite useless, right? :wink:
+Otherwise gathering so much information into one single source of truth would be quite useless, right? :wink:

 Target market settings are here to specify those distribution channels.
 You can interact with these entities through the following resources.
-Each section below contains an explanation of the concept behind these resources, what is its usage in the PIM and its JSON format in order to interact with the API.
+Each section below contains an explanation of the concept behind these resources.
+You will find out more about their usage in the PIM and their JSON format in order for them to interact with the API.

 ## Locale
 A locale is a combination of a language (English, German, French...) and a country (United States, United Kingdom, France...).
 Examples: English UK (en_GB), English US (en_US), English AU (en_AU).